• Skip to primary navigation

 You can add ricotta for airy, fluffy ones.
 You can make them with pumpkin or butternut squash instead of potatoes, with beetroot, parsnips, or other root veggies.
 You can add spinach to the mixture, or you can make them with semolina.
 These last ones are completely different from a regular gnoccho, but so delicious!

 But today we are not talking much about homemade recipes.
 This one is for fried gnocchi that comes from a bag.
-Fast, convenient, always available, and super tasty!
+Fast, convenient, always available, and super tasty.

 bowl of uncooked potato dumplings, fresh parsley and butter on a white surface.